 Suzan Kereere 58

+Independent

 President of Global Markets, PayPal Holdings, Inc.

 Ms. Kereere is the President of Global Markets, PayPal Holdings, Inc., a leading digital payment partner for businesses and consumers around the world, since January 2024.
 Prior to her current role, Ms. Kereere was the Head of Global Business Solutions, Fiserv, Inc., a global fintech and payments company with solutions for banking, global commerce, merchant acquiring, billing and payments, and point of sale, from 2021 to 2023.
-Ms. Kereere has held executive leadership roles in global merchant sales and acquiring at VISA, a global payments technology company, from 2016 to 2021 and in merchant services, network business, customer services, business and corporate travel, including serving as head of U.S. National Merchant Businesses in Europe, Australia, Asia and North America.
+Ms. Kereere has held executive leadership roles in global merchant sales and acquiring at VISA, a global payments technology company, from 2016 to 2021 and in merchant services, network business, customer services, business and corporate travel, including serving as head of U.S. National Merchant Business and head of Global Network Business at American Express where she worked from 1988 to 2016.
+She has led businesses in Europe, Australia, Asia and North America.
 Ms. Kereere is a former director at Electronic Transactions Association.
 Ms. Kereere serves as a Board Trustee for Alvin Ailey American Dance Theater and board member at Code for America.